yktv4/yeval/README.md

   }
 };

-// yeval applies such rules like that: const error = required(null);
+// Let's apply our rule against a null value: const error = required(null);
-console.log(error); // 'Required'
+console.log(error); // we get a string 'Required' as a result
 ```
+Yeval is just a tool that runs such validation functions for you and allows to combine them in an eloquent fashion!

 ### Some aspects